scala-ide/ecosystem/README.rst

 Contains development version of plugins for Scala IDE 2.0.2 and Scala 2.9.2.

 * Scala IDE 2.0.2
-* scalatest for Scala IDE 0.9.1
+* ScalaTest plugin for Scala IDE 0.9.1

 dev-scala-ide-master-scala-2.9
 ..............................